 About the Cohort Program

-We decided to put a twist on that concept for the U.S. Army.
-Our Cohort Program is similar to an accelerator, similar to a hackathon, similar to traditional acquisitions, but none of those things by itself.
-It brings together a group of companies that don’t usually work with the DoD and focuses them on solving a specific Army problem.
-They work side by side with Soldiers and with a community of Army experts and stakeholders on a shared learning journey.
+Our Cohort Program is similar to an accelerator, similar to a hack-a-thon, similar to traditional acquisitions, but none of those things by itself.
+It brings together a group of companies that don't usually work with the DoD and focuses them on solving a specific Army problem.
+In exchange, participating companies receive non-dilutive funding and a chance to present their solution concepts directly to Army stakeholders and mission partners.

 How It Works